Nnedi Okorafor: Novels and novellas

 Also in 2016, the United Bank for Africa, a Nigerian bank, partnered with Cassava Republic Press to distribute 24,000 copies of Okorafor's novel Akata Witch in nine African countries.

 In 2020, Okorafor released her middle grade novel Ikenga, which was nominated for the Edgar Award.

-Okorafor's science fiction novella Remote Control, set in a near future Ghana, was published in January 2021.
+Okorafor's science fiction novella Remote Control, set in a near-future Ghana, was published in January 2021.
 Her adult novel Noor, set in a futurist northern Nigeria, was released in November 2021.

 In January 2022, Okorafor's Akata Woman, the third novel in the Nsibidi Scripts Series, was released.
 Following the release of the novel, the series debuted on The New York Times Best Seller list.

+In 2023, a deluxe revised edition of Okorafor's novel The Shadow Speaker, which was previously out of print, was published by DAW Books under the title Shadow Speaker.
+It was followed by a sequel; Like Thunder.

-In 2023, Okorafor announced her novella trilogy She Who Knows which would serve as a prequel and sequel to her 2010 novel Who Fears Death and would focus on the life of Najeeba, Onyesonwu's mother.
-The first novella is scheduled for publication in 2024.
+Also in 2023, Okorafor announced her novella trilogy She Who Knows which would serve as a prequel and sequel to her 2010 novel Who Fears Death and would focus on the life of Najeeba, Onyesonwu's mother.
+The first novella was released in August 2024.

+Okorafor's most recent metafiction novel Death of the Author was released in January 2025.
+The novel previously titled The Africanfuturist was purchased in a seven-figure deal by William Morrow imprint of HarperCollins.

 Adaptations

 In February 2017, Okorafor announced via Facebook that her science-meets-witchcraft short story "Hello, Moto" had been optioned by Nigerian production company Fiery Film.
 The story was adapted into a short film, titled Hello, Rain by filmmaker C. J. Obasi.
 The story tells the tale of a woman who discovers that she can merge witchcraft and technology when she creates wigs for herself and her friends that allow them to wield influence and power, to help battle corruption.
 Instead, she watches her friends themselves become corrupted.
 A teaser was released in January 2018.
 Hello, Rain had its world premiere at the International Short Film Festival Oberhausen on May 6, 2018.

 In July 2017, Okorafor announced via Twitter that Who Fears Death had been picked up by HBO to become a television series, with novelist and Game of Thrones producer George R. R. Martin joining the project as an executive producer.
 Okorafor will remain involved with the project as a consultant.
 In January 2021, it was announced that Tessa Thompson's newly formed production company, Viva Maude, had joined the team.

 In April 2019, it was announced that Okorafor would co-write the screenplay of an adaptation of Octavia Butler's Wild Seed with filmmaker Wanuri Kahiu for Amazon Prime Video and reportedly will be produced by Viola Davis.

 In January 2020, it was announced that Okorafor would co-write the screenplay of an adaptation of her Binti trilogy for Hulu with writer Stacy Osei-Kuffour.

+In 2024, an adaptation of Okorafor's novel Lagoon is in early development at Amblin Entertainment.